presiyan21/Python-Fundamentals-/README.md

 ## 📝 Exercises Overview

-### 📌 Exercise 2: Python Data Types
+### 📌 Exercise 2: Python Data types

-- Creating and printing lists, tuples, dictionaries, sets, and strings.
+- Construction (and output) of lists, tuples, dictionaries, sets and strings.

 ### 📌 Exercise 3: Conditions

-- Checking if a number is positive, negative, or zero.
+-Determining if a number is either positive negative or zero.
-- Determining if a string starts with a vowel or consonant.
+-Check if the string starts with vowel or consonant.
-- Comparing two numbers for equality.
+-Checking two numbers are equal.

 ### 📌  Exercise 4: Loops

-- Using loops to print numbers, even numbers, and Fibonacci sequences.
+- Printing the Numbers Using Loops, Even Numbers, and Fibonacci Number.

 ### 📌 Exercise 5: Functions

-- Implementing functions for addition, finding the largest number, and counting vowels in a string.
+- Writing functions : Add, Find largest number, Vowels in string.

 ### 📌 Exercise 6: Password Strength Checker

-- Checking password strength based on length, uppercase, lowercase, and special characters.
+- Validating Password having length, uppercase, lowercase and special characters.

 ### 📌 Exercise 7: Caesar Cipher